 - Knights of the Old Republic: The main character is actually Darth Revan, a powerful Jedi and a former (and perhaps future, depending on how you play them) Evil Overlord with Force-induced amnesia.

-- Two sequels later, in The Elder Scrolls V: Skyrim, the Player Character eventually finds out that they are a Dragonborn; a prophesied being where a dragon soul ends up in a mortal body.
+- In Skyrim, the Player Character eventually finds out that they are a Dragonborn; a prophesied being where an immortal draconic soul ends up in a mortal body.
 Handy, since there seems to be a bit of a Dragon problem in Skyrim, and the Dragonborn is the only one who can permanently kill dragons.
-That, and the dragons' leader Alduin the World Eater isn't the only existential threat to the world at the time.
+That, and the dragons' leader Alduin the World Eater isn't the only existential threat to the world at the time...

 - Arcanum: Of Steamworks & Magick Obscura copies the reincarnation variant of this trope.
 But subverts it when you find that the wizard/saint (whose soul you allegedly inherited) is in fact still alive.